Alm1973/robot-vision-project/docs/Hardware.md

 # Hardware

-Photos of the assembled AVI hardware — 4-servo arm with camera mount, and the Arduino/PCA9685/UBEC power wiring.
+Photos of the assemblede hardware — 4-servo arm with camera mount and the Arduino+PCA9685+UBEC power wiring.

 ## Camera + servo arm